XMU-Kuangnan-Fang-Team/BiFuncLib/docs/source/methods and main functions/FunPF.rst

    * - **order**
      - integer, polynomial degree of the B-spline basis plus one (e.g., order 4 gives cubic splines).
    * - **gamma1**
-     - numeric, smoothness penalty tuning parameter that controls the trade-off between data fidelity and functional smoothness during estimation.
+     - numeric or list, smoothness penalty tuning parameter that controls the trade-off between data fidelity and functional smoothness during estimation.
    * - **gamma2**
-     - numeric, fusion penalty tuning parameter that governs the strength of clustering by penalizing differences between coefficient vectors.
+     - numeric or list, fusion penalty tuning parameter that governs the strength of clustering by penalizing differences between coefficient vectors.
    * - **opt**
      - bool, if True the function selects optimal (gamma1, gamma2) via a two-step BIC procedure; otherwise user-supplied values are used.
 Default is False.
    * - **theta**